freylax/purescript-native-cpp-so/README.md

 	'my-module.lnk' files
 * zephyr does dead code elimination so only needed ffi functions are pulled in
+* Makefile for GNU Make and CMakeLists.txt for CMake

 ## Issues:

 * zephyr builds all output files anew for every run